telerik/fiddler-everywhere-docs/introduction.md

 Fiddler Everywhere delivers a range of handy and user-friendly features whose number and further development are not limited by the list in this section&mdash;the Fiddler team constantly invests efforts to improve the performance and add more value to the existing web-debugging tool, and build on top of its available features.

-### HTTP(S) Traffic Inspection and Analysis
+### Traffic Inspection

 Fiddler Everywhere inspects and logs all HTTP(S) traffic between your computer and the Internet, and enables you to capture traffic from virtually any application that supports a system proxy.
+[Read more about capturing HTTP(S) traffic with Fiddler Everywhere...]({% slug capture-traffic-get-started %})

+### Traffic Analysis

-You can also decrypt secure (HTTPS) traffic and save, receive, and share captured traffic with collaborators.
-[Read more about capturing, inspecting, and modifying traffic with Fiddler Everywhere...]({% slug capture-traffic-get-started %})
+Fiddler Everywhere provides an HTTP(S) traffic-analyzing functionality, which renders the captured information in a structured way and visualizes various statistical data for one or more captured sessions.
+You can also decrypt secure traffic and save, receive, and share captured traffic with collaborators.
+[Read more about inspecting and modifying traffic with Fiddler Everywhere...]({% slug overview-tab %})

 ### Request and Response Mocking